-The Coach & Horses Inn is a beautiful seventieth century inn offering delicious food and drink located in the small village of Fenny Bentley close to the market town of Ashbourne in Derbyshire.
+The Coach & Horses Inn is a beautiful 17th Century inn offering delicious food and drink located in the small village of Fenny Bentley close to the market town of Ashbourne in Derbyshire.

 There is a beautiful beer garden where there is garden furniture.